Setting up staging site

 Depending on your site size, this can take a while the first time.
 If you run it multiple times, if will only move the files that have changed.

-After synchronization, check which plugins are active.
+After migration, check which plugins are active.
 You may have to be careful with some plugins, as they may interfere with the production operation.
 Lets say you have a plugin that sends out emails based on customers.
 You will probably need to disable this plugin or install another plugin to disable outgoing emails.

 Keeping the staging site up to date